Officials demand answers as crews work to restore power after another Puerto Rico blackout

-SAN JUAN, Puerto Rico — (AP) — Crews scrambled to restore power to Puerto Rico on Thursday after a blackout hit the entire island, affecting the main international airport, hospitals and hotels filled with Easter vacationers.
+SAN JUAN, Puerto Rico — (AP) — Crews scrambled to restore power to Puerto Rico on Thursday after a blackout hit the entire island the previous day, affecting the main international airport, hospitals and hotels filled with Easter vacationers.

-The outage that began past noon Wednesday left 1.4 million customers without electricity and more than 400,000 without water.
-More than 826,600 customers, or 56%, had power back by Thursday afternoon, while 83% of customers had water restored.
+The outage that began around midday Wednesday left 1.4 million customers without electricity and more than 400,000 without water.
+More than 850,000 customers, or 58%, had power back by Thursday afternoon, while 89% of customers had water restored.
 Officials expected 90% of customers to have power back within 48 to 72 hours after the outage.

 "This is a shame for the people of Puerto Rico that we have a problem of this magnitude," said Gov. Jenniffer González, who cut her weeklong vacation short and returned to Puerto Rico on Wednesday evening.